jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 toc_icon: fa fa-ellipsis-h
 ---

 The Interrail trip has officially begun!
 Travelling alone has so far been an interesting experience, and is quite different from any other kind of traveling I've done before.
 I met some great people at the first hostel I stayed in (in Konstanz).
 One of them was from Malaysia and is studying at Iowa State University, and another was from Germany and biked to Konstanz from Freiburg (128km!).
-I'm currently sitting on a train to Innsbruck, Austria as I am starting to write this post, and the mountains and lakes are whizzing by.
+Most of this post has been written while on trains between places.
+By the time I finally get this post posted to the blog, my Interrail trip will almost be halfway over!
+I think I'll try and make at least one more post at the very end of the Interrail trip around August 22, and then maybe one more right before I head back to Canada.

 This also means that my time at Bosch Sensortec has come to an end.
 I'm going to miss working there and living in Reutlingen.
-I think as far as first apartments go I didn't do too badly at all.
+BST hires a lot of international students and interns, and I met a lot of cool people from all over the world.
+If I ever get the chance to return in the future it would be hard to say no, they are an awesome company with a terrific work culture.

 ***